benjiqq/NuBot/README.md

 rpcallowip=<ip_of_machine_running_the_bot>
 ```

-*NOTE: if using NuBot and NuBits on the same machine, the last parameter can be ignored*
+*NOTE: if using NuBot and NuBits on the same machine, the last parameter must be set to 127.0.0.1*

 Launch Nu client and , if the NuBits wallet is encrypted with a passphrase, make sure to unlock it, otherwise it won't accept RPC calls to *liquidityinfo*.
 Also, make sure that the NuBit client controls a public address which received a custodian grants.